Wayne has been around IT since his pre-teen years (thats 40 years ago)

 2009 - Traveling

-After Mountain software Wayne helped a number of local business ranging from fashion to delivery to transportation and plastics manufacturing and then in 2009, after breaking from his marriage, moved on and traveled in China, Australia, Russia, Cyprus, Canary Islands, Thailand, Cambodia, Vietnam and the US.
+After Mountain software, Wayne helped a number of local business ranging from fashion to delivery to transportation and plastics manufacturing.

-Wayne set out be be the lead architect and developer (at code level) on both projects.
+Wayne set out to be the lead architect and developer (at code level) on both projects.

 2008 - MBA